 Narcissist and intimidation,

-The main reason they use intimidation is so you fear them, meaning you will conform to their demands out of fear.
-They also use it to manipulate you and cause more confusion within your own mind, with subtle threats, that make you wonder if it’s a real threat if they’re messing around, if they will act on this threat or leave it be.
-They do this purposely so you are worried about the threat, but you don’t want to make a fuss.
-For fear also of other party’s believing you’re overreacting, they will tell others, coincidences or people are imagining things.
+The main reason they use intimidation is, so you fear them, meaning you will conform to their demands out of fear.
+They also use it to manipulate you and cause more confusion within your own mind, with subtle threats, that make you wonder if it’s a real threat if they’re messing around if they will act on this threat or leave it be.
+They do this purposely, so you are worried about the threat, but you don’t want to make a fuss.
+For fear also of other people believing you’re overreacting, narcissists will tell others, things are coincidences or people are imagining things.